-As a mixed media artist I love combining mediums.
+As a mixed media artist, I love combining mediums.
 The more mediums the better in my book!
-Today I’m combining resin, polymer clay, transparent dye, a rubber stamp and metallic paint to create these fun and unique rings.
+Today, in this resin and polymer clay ring tutorial, I’m also adding a rubber stamp and metallic paint to create a fun and unique ring.

 • Resin Obsession super clear resin